gyrus/WordPress-Developers-Custom-Fields/readme.txt

 = 0.7.3 =
 * Minor fixes to dynamic options data initialization
 * Addition of `time` and `datetime` field types (thanks saurabhshukla!)
+* Adjusted output of box and field descriptions to fit with user profile screen markup better
 * Make geocoder bounds update when map bounds change so only addresses / locations from within the current map display are suggested
-* Adjusted output of box and field descriptions to fit with user profile screen markup better
+* Moved enqueuing of Google maps JS inside the `slt_cf_gmap()` function, so the scripts are only used where necessary.
+This is made possible by registering them to be included in the footer - see http://scribu.net/wordpress/conditional-script-loading-revisited.html
+* Added version numbers to scripts to prevent caching issues in future versions
 * NOTE: The `datepicker_css_url` setting, to account for additional UI elements, is now `ui_css_url`

 = 0.7.2.2 =